splunk/splunk-operator/docs/PremiumApps.md

 #### Install ES on a standalone splunk deployment with sslEnablement value strict

-Here is example of a standalone CR with the `sslEnablement=strict`.
+Here is an example of a standalone CR with the `sslEnablement=strict`.

 Assumption: the ES app tarball exists in an s3 bucket folder named "es_app" under the parent folder "security-team-apps" in your s3 bucket.